-The island's hand tools sector is a centralized industry hub located in central Taiwan, where big-name companies, small-and-medium enterprises across upstream and downstream, and subcontractors co-exist together to fulfill the world's hand tools orders.
-All are factors and advantages in international policies that Taiwan's hand tool industry maintains could hit NTD$140 billion in 2021 as of writing.
-The current trajectory would ensure continued growth for at least another decade.
+The island's hand tool sector has a centralized industry hub located in central Taiwan, where big-name companies, along with small-and-medium enterprises and subcontractors across upstream and downstream supply chains, co-exist to fulfill the world's hand tool orders.
+International policies, along with manufacturing advantages, has helped the Taiwan hand tool industry reach sales of NTD$140 billion in 2021.
+The current trajectory indicates projected continued growth for at least another decade.

 For Stand Tool, a local hand tool designer and manufacturer based in Taichung, Taiwan, representative Brand Hsiao says companies like them are at the forefront of the supply chain disarray, where smaller companies face the brunt of dealing with challenges on multiple fronts.
 Unlike more prominent companies with the capital to sustain operations through difficult times, SMEs have less of a fallback plan and are more likely to go under during crisis times.

 Order volume has increased, yet with rising prices from shipping, delayed orders, raw materials, and such, Hsiao said these circumstances have made it difficult to do business.
 In addition, backed-up ports worldwide, especially in the U.S., a significant hand tools market for Taiwanese exports, had delayed delivery times in an unprecedented fashion.
 At the same time, the influx of orders had prompted Hsiao to question the circumstances amid the surge, saying the increase of orders did not reflect the usual peak season.
 Along with other industry experts cited by local media, he believes the order surge could likely result in a business lull after the influx of demand and further disrupt the usual business operations and predictability in the industry.